-Abstract Class and Interface are core part of java programming language and whether to chose interface or abstract class or Interface while designing our system is a design decision that every architect faces.
-In my last articles, I have provided as much as possible details about java interface and abstract classes in java.
+Difference between Abstract Class and Interface is one of the popular interview question.
+Abstract Class and Interface are core part of java programming language.
+Whether to chose interface or abstract class is a design decision that every architect faces.

 In this post, we will learn about the difference between abstract class and Interface and when should we use interface over abstract class and vice versa.